 Let’s get started.

-To get started, click on the ‘Get Basic’ link.
-After that, complete the form and select next.
+To get started, click on the ‘Get Started’ link.
+After that, complete the form with your details and select ‘Next.’

 Finally, to activate your account, accept the terms of service.

-Once you activate your account, you get this confirmation message.
+Once you activate your account, you get a confirmation message.
 To continue, check your email account for a link and login details.

-Once you sign in for the first time, you are required to change your password, then you can start creating your cookie consent popup.
+After you sign in for the first time, you must change your password.
+Then you can start creating your Osano cookie consent popup.

-When you sign in, you are greeted with a 60-second animation introduction to Orano.
-Then you come to your dashboard.
+When you sign in, you come to your Osano account dashboard.

 To start, select ‘Consent Management’.